AlifArnado/logograb-sdk-android/README.md

 Make sure you update this libraries to create their build.xml with your path to the android sdk.
 This is explained in the official android developer
 homepage:
 	http://developer.android.com/tools/projects/projects-cmdline.html#UpdatingAProject
-Addtionally import the google-play-service project library.
+Additionally import the google-play-service project library.
 For more information check out the official android developer homepage at:
 	http://developer.android.com/google/play-services/setup.html

 STEP 3: